Trickles of Ukrainians escape, but millions more are trapped in dire conditions - KESQ

 And on Tuesday Ukrainian Minister of Defense Oleksii Reznikov claimed more than 400 civilians have been killed, including 38 children, with the real death toll expected to be higher.

-Reznikov accused Russia of “a real act of genocide” and “war crimes,” claiming that Russian forces had even fired on humanitarian corridors.
+Reznikov accused Russia of “a real act of genocide” and “war crimes,” claiming that Russian forces had even fired on the evacuation corridors.

 Citizens of Mariupol being held ‘hostage’